abhich2507/MALTA_VLAD_13/README.md

 The SetCuts() method is implemented to modify the production cuts of e-, e+ and gammas.
 This has an impact on secondary particle propagation in thin sensors, such is the case of the MALTA2 sensor.
 A very low production cut has an impact on the size of the stored data, however it improves accuracy in simulating secondar propagation.
 A value of 1 um was found to yield reasonable results for the tracking of a single MALTA2 sensor.

 ## PrimaryGenerator
 This class inherits the GEANT4 class G4VUserPrimaryGeneratorAction and defines the particle generator.
 All particles are generated via the G4ParticleGun(1) method.
 This defines the number of primaries (1) that GEANT4 will shoot at the generator level of the class.
-The number of primaries that GEANT4 shoots at the same time can however be customized with the help of the particleCount flag which is implemented at the GeneratePrimaries level in order to accound for random sampling of desired parameters: position, momentum, energy, particle type.
+The number of primaries that GEANT4 shoots at the same time can however be customized with the help of the particleCount flag which is implemented at the GeneratePrimaries level in order to account for random sampling of desired parameters: position, momentum, energy, particle type.

-Currently, continuous distributions of the primary position is implmented via the following functions:
+Currently, continuous distributions of the primary position is implemented via the following functions:

 1. Pencil beam: define a fixed position in PhMattPrimaryGenerator() as a G4ThreeVector
 2. Circular beam: defined with the GetRandomPointOnCircle() method in GeneratePrimaries()